juytter/normalize-oldies.css/README.md

 ## Normalize versions

-*normalize--oldies* [major](https://semver.org/spec/v2.0.0.html) version follows normalize.css version and has been reviewed up to this version. *Update or patch* versions are not related to normalize.css.
+*normalize oldies* [major](https://semver.org/spec/v2.0.0.html) version follows normalize.css version and has been reviewed up to this version. *Update or patch* versions are not related to normalize.css.

 ## Notes